 In August 1963, they homologated the “Prince Gloria Super” LS41E-1 (1964 model version) in switzerland as this original homologation record sheet shows.
 Most probably using the car shown above for homologation.

 In January 1965 the “PMC Mikado Gloria Six LS41” (1965 model version) got homologated in switzerland:

-You can see an Picture of the original swiss sales brochure of the LS41 as the title picture at the beginning of this post.
-Here is the rest of said brochure (click images to get full-size view)
+You can see an Picture of the original swiss sales brochure of the LS41 in this gallery: (click images to get full-size view)

 The advertising for it in Automotive magazines (As scanned below from an 1965 Automobilrevue issue), hilariously advertises the skylines’ great and tough build quality, since they “have to cope with terrible japanese streets” 🙂

-And then in August 1966, Nissan Japan took over the Prince brand, and probably the whole distribution organization changed and got obsolete.
+And then, in August 1966, the Nissan Motor Corporation in Japan merged with the Prince brand, and probably the whole distribution organization changed and got integrated into the NMC system.

 I’m really curious to find out how many PMC branded cars A.P.
-Glättli sold in the three / four year period, but i guess they were only a handfull, while they made a big business with their Goliath, Lloyd and Borgward brands
+Glättli sold in the three / four year period, but i guess they were only a handfull, while they probably made a bigger business with their Goliath, Lloyd and Borgward brands

 Due to copyright restrictions i’m not allowed to show you more of the images i found.

 On zwischengas.ch you can find many interesting photos of Prince in switzerland – like

 – Various advertising of the Glorias and the Skyline